Tramadol Tablets Description

 Information for Patients

-- Patients should be informed that tramadol hydrochloride tablets may cause seizures and/or serotonin syndrome with concomitant use of serotonergic agents (including SSRIs, SNRIs, and triptans) or drugs that significantly reduce the metabolic clearance of tramadol.
+- Patients should be informed that tramadol hydrochloride may cause seizures and/or serotonin syndrome with concomitant use of serotonergic agents (including SSRIs, SNRIs, and triptans) or drugs that significantly reduce the metabolic clearance of tramadol.

 - Tramadol hydrochloride may impair mental or physical abilities required for the performance of potentially hazardous tasks such as driving a car or operating machinery.

 - Tramadol hydrochloride should not be taken with alcohol containing beverages.

 - Tramadol hydrochloride should be used with caution when taking medications such as tranquilizers, hypnotics or other opiate containing analgesics.

 - The patient should be instructed to inform the physician if they are pregnant, think they might become pregnant, or are trying to become pregnant (see PRECAUTIONS, Labor and Delivery ).